Sumner Redstone willing to be deposed in competency lawsuit

-CANTON, Mass.
-(Reuters) - An attorney for Sumner Redstone said the media mogul would be willing to be briefly interviewed under oath in a lawsuit over his mental competency that could influence the future of his majority ownership of Viacom and CBS.
+CANTON, Mass., Aug 12 (Reuters) - An attorney for Sumner Redstone said the media mogul would be willing to be briefly interviewed under oath in a lawsuit over his mental competency that could influence the future of his majority ownership of Viacom and CBS.

 The issue arose as part of a lawsuit that is questioning whether the 93-year-old Redstone knew what he was doing when he removed Viacom Inc Chief Executive Officer Philippe Dauman and fellow Viacom board member George Abrams in May from a seven-person trust.